-In addition to packing lunch, you can participate in the 5/6 Lunch Sale, which happens every Friday and is organized by the 5th and 6th grade groups to benefit their class budget and social action causes selected by the students.
+In addition to packing lunch, you can participate in the 5/6 Lunch Sale, which happens on most Fridays and is organized by the 5th and 6th grade groups to benefit their class budget and social action causes selected by the students.
 Order forms are sent home early each week and must be returned to school by Thursday morning.

-Contact our Admissions Director if you have any concerns about providing your child with lunch and snacks for the school day.
+Contact our Admissions Director if you have any concerns about providing your child with lunch and snacks for the school day or if your family would benefit from a Lunch Grant to help fund your child's 5/6 Lunch Sales.